toddams/RazorLight/README.md

 ## FAQ
 ### I'm getting "Can't load metadata reference from the entry assembly" exception
-Just set ```preserveCompilationContext": true``` under the buildOptions section in your project.json.
+Just set ```preserveCompilationContext": true``` under the buildOptions section in your project.json OR *.csproj file

 Example project.json:
 ```